j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 worlds in Minecraft and the [last one](https://www.youtube.com/watch?v=-h_rj2-HP2E) about how random works in [V8](https://v8.dev) (Google’s open source high-performance JavaScript and WebAssembly engine).
-Both videos are a good examples of how doing challenges like Segfault Labyrinth is a good practice to understand how a lot of projects work and what to do when you face its usage like we did it.
+Both videos are a good examples of how solving challenges like Segfault Labyrinth is a good practice to understand how a lot of projects work and what to do when you face its usage like we did it.